danielholanda/LeBug/docs/Understanding Firmware.md

 The 'notfirst' condition is used in the vv_add to reset each bi to zero every time we start a new frame.
 Frames are only commited to memory after each frame ends, by using the 'last' condition.

+## Complete list of firmware instructions supported

+The firmware instructions supported by the instrumentation is constantly evolving.
+For a complete list of the firmware instructions currently supported check out the [compiler source code](https://github.com/danielholanda/LeBug/blob/master/src/firmware/compiler.py).